Deployable packages best practices

 After creating a deployable package, administrators can save the package for future use, orafter saving the package.
 For saved packages, administrators can the package on any host, or a package.

-From the TrueSight console, it is possible to deploy packages that contain monitoring solutions only.
-It is not possible to deploy packages that include the PATROL Agent, PATROL Agent patches, or the PATROL Configuration Manager.
+From the TrueSight console, you can deploy packages that contain monitoring solutions, the PATROL Agent, and PATROL Agent patches.
+It is not possible to deploy packages that include the PATROL Configuration Manager.

-BMC recommends the following best practices regarding the Deployable packages with monitoring solutions only:
+BMC recommends the following best practices regarding the Deployable packages with monitoring solutions and the PATROL Agent:

 - Provide meaningful names for the packages you create.
 Put the information with the maximum impact at the beginning of the package names.
 For example, if you are creating a package for the basic monitoring of Red Hat Enterprise Linux operating systems, and this package is to be deployed to all or most of the Red Hat systems in the environment as a standard, name it something like “RHELOSBasic”.